Frank M. Kirkland

-"Kant and Hegel on Race and Development."
-A book chapter in progress for The Routledge Companion to the Philosophy of Race, eds., Linda Alcoff, Paul Taylor, and Luvell Anderson, to be published by Routledge.
+"Kant on Race and 'Transition' (Ubergang) & Hegel on Race and 'Development' (Entwicklung)."
+A book chapter forthcoming in The Routledge Companion to the Philosophy of Race, eds., Linda Alcoff, Paul Taylor, and Luvell Anderson, to be published by Routledge.

 "The Questionable Legacy of Brown v.
 Board of Education: Du Bois' Iconoclastic Critique" in Logos: A Journal of Modern Society & Culture, vol. 14, no. 2-3 (Summer 2015) online

 "Is An Existential Reading of the Fight with Covey Sufficient to Explain Frederick Douglass' Critique of Slavery" in Critical Philosophy of Race, vol. 3 issue 1, (2015) pp. 124-51.